PACTCare/Dweb.page/README.md

 ---

 Dweb.page (previously [Pact.online](http://www.pact.online)) is an open source webpage that lets you share and search content on the distributed web based on [IPFS](https://ipfs.io/).
-The webpage itself runs on any writable IPFS gateway (see [Hosting]( ##Hosting)).
+The webpage itself runs on any writable IPFS gateway (see [Hosting](## Hosting)).
 It’s one of the first distributed websites, and it's completely running in your browser, meaning you are in control of your own data.
 Furthermore, the website uses the distributed ledger technology [IOTA](https://www.iota.org/) to store metadata of the publicly uploaded files.
-The decentralized search engine integrated into the website uses this metadata to make the uploaded content searchable.
-Additionally, the integrated transfer history based on IOTA allows you to claim the ownership of your data and provides a transparent logging system.
+The decentralized search engine integrated into the website uses this metadata to index the uploaded content.
+Additionally, the integrated transfer history based on IOTA provides a transparent logging system and allows you to claim the ownership of your data.

 ## Current version
 The most recent online version of [Pact.online](http://www.pact.online) has the following hash: